verbal-autopsy-software/vacheck/README.md

 # Details

-With the development of the **InterVA** algorithm, several data consistency checks were designed to ensure that indicators and symptoms do not indicate conflicting information.
+With the development of the [**InterVA** algorithm](http://www.byass.uk/interva/), several data consistency checks were designed to ensure that indicators and symptoms do not indicate conflicting information (e.g., male and pregnant).
 For example, the following are inconsistent:

 * *ageInDays*: 10 days
 * *How long did (s)he have a cough*: 4 weeks